benc-uk/smilr/node/readme.md

 # Node.js - Stable Core Implementation
-The Node.js implementations of the Smilr frontend service and data API are here
+The Node.js implementations of the Smilr frontend service and data API are held here

 #### [:page_with_curl: Data API](./data-api)